akifbayram/ros2_voronoi/README.md

 ## Overview

-The project aims to use a Voronoi-partition-based exploration algorithm to enable multiple robots to autonomously navigate and explore an environment, generating a map through TurtleBot simulations.
+This project aims to use a Voronoi-partition-based exploration algorithm to enable multiple robots to autonomously navigate and explore an environment, generating a map through TurtleBot simulations.

 ---